mallgroup/mpapi-client-php/docs/LABELS.md

 #### Available methods:
 **GET**
-This service have only one method, this method provides list of available labels.
+This service has only one method that provides list of all available labels.
 ```
 <?php
 ...